Search programs

 • Ethics and Laws in Respiratory Care.
 Students learn to make the best decisions when caring for respiratory therapy patients.
 The class covers the code of ethics and laws that apply to the industry, including privacy, boundaries, therapist-patient relationships, conflicts of interest, integrity, and state and federal laws.

 • Mechanical Ventilation.
 Students learn the anatomy and physiology of the respiratory system and their role when ventilating a patient.
-They also learn to avoid dangers like ventilator-associated pneumonia and remove the ventilator safely.
+They also learn how to avoid dangers like ventilator-associated pneumonia and remove the ventilator safely.

 Online Respiratory Therapy Degree Frequently Asked Questions